s3ql/s3ql/rst/durability.rst

 The following is a list of the consistency windows (as far as S3QL is concerned) for a number of storage providers.
 This list doesn't come with any guarantees and may be outdated.
-If your storage service is not included, or if you need more reliable information, check with your storage provider.
+If your storage provider is not included, or if you need more reliable information, check with your storage provider.

 =======================================   ===================
-Storage Service                           Consistency
+Storage Provider                          Consistency
 =======================================   ===================
 Amazon S3 in the US standard region       Eventual Amazon S3 in other regions                Immediate